-Constantly reinventing itself, Athens Photo Festival, furthers its long-standing commitment to encouraging diversity, inclusion, creativity and critical thinking, with the aim to challenge the boundaries and experience of a traditional festival of photography.
-Focusing on the why as much as the how and the what, on collaborative methods and processes instead of individual effort, we design the festival of the future in ways that make sense right now.
-We consider the whole experience; how the festival looks, speaks, behaves, dreams – without ever standing still.
+Constantly reinventing itself, Athens Photo Festival, furthers its long-standing commitment to encouraging diversity, inclusion, creativity and critical thinking, with the aim to challenge the boundaries and experience of a traditional festival of photography and visual culture.
+Focusing on the why as much as the how and the what, our expanded programming represents a shared vision for what a photography festival is it can be in ways that make sense right now.
+We consider the whole experience; how the festival looks, speaks, behaves, inspires, dreams – without never stand still.

 Athens Photo Festival 2019